mzoladki/Password_manager/README.md

 I strongly believe that apps that we're creating should just fit our needs.
 An because of that I decided to:

-	1. use SQLite instead of Postgresql (for an example).
+	1. Use SQLite instead of Postgresql (for an example).
 	Despite for the fact that postgresql is much stronger than sqlite, in this case using postgres is not needed.
-	2. use sometimes function based views instead of class-based views.
+	2. Use sometimes function based views instead of class-based views.
 	When all that view has to do is render HTML file there is no need to take much fatter classes.
+	3. In this case I decided to use base64 to hash passwords, but it shouldn't be done that way.
+	Base64 is not meant to do such a thing, but it's better to hash it using base64 than leave it as raw string.